mycfFabricMods/Discord-Help-Mod/README.md

-# A fabric example mod
+# A repository of answers to questions

+# Licence

+This project is licenced under the MIT licence.